romeara/gradle-eclipse-validation/doc/eclipse_validation.md

 ## Known Validator IDs

-Validator ID is used heavily in prefence storage.
+Validator ID is used heavily in preference storage.
 Some known IDs are:

 TODO